freenas/freenas-docs/userguide/system.rst

 firewall restrictions.
 #endif freenas
 #ifdef truenas
-This screen lists the URL of the official update server in case that information is needed in a network with outbound firewall restrictions.
-It also indicates which software branch, or *train*, is being tracked for updates.
-These trains are available:

-* **TrueNAS-9.10-STABLE:**  this is the
+**For Production Use**

+* **TrueNAS-9.10-STABLE** (Recommended)

-  **recommended train for production use**.
-Once new fixes and features have been tested as production-ready, they are added to this train.
+  After new fixes and features have been tested as production-ready, they are added to this train.
 It is recommended to follow this train and to apply any of its pending updates.

-* **TrueNAS-9.3-STABLE:** this is the maintenance-only mode for an older version of %brand%.
-Unless an iX support engineer indicates otherwise, it is recommended to upgrade to *TrueNAS-9.10-STABLE*, by selecting that train, to ensure that the system receives bug fixes and new features.
+**Legacy Versions**

+* **TrueNAS-9.3-STABLE**

+  Maintenance-only updates for an older version of %brand%.
+Use this train only at the recommendation of an iX support engineer.
 #endif truenas

 The :guilabel:`Verify Install` button verifies that the operating